olimorris/persisted.nvim/README.md

 ## ✨ Features

-- Automatically saves the active session under `.local/share/nvim/sessions` on exit
+- Automatically saves the active session under `.local/share/nvim/sessions` on exiting Neovim
 - Simple API to restore the current or last session
 - Support for sessions across git branches
 - Specify custom directory to save sessions
-- Stop or even delete the current sessions
+- Stop or even delete the current session

 ## ⚡️ Requirements